 - Date: used for dates, stored in ISO 8601 format (yyyy-mm-dd).

-Note: if an admin tries to add the wrong input into a variable, for example a name into an email field, the system will block them from proceeding until the input is corrected.
+Note: If an admin attempts to enter incorrect input into a variable, such as a name into an email field, the system will prevent them from proceeding until the input is corrected.

-Once you have your custom variables created, you are now ready to define and use the values in a workflow!
-To do so, simply reference any variable by typing out the name of the variable prefixed by a dollar sign ($).
-You can also assign a value to a context variable through the widget snippet dynamically or statically.
+After creating your custom variables, define and use their values in a workflow.
+To do this, reference any variable by typing out its name preceded by a dollar sign ($).
+For example, $Email, $First Name, $Phone, etc. You can also assign a value to a context variable through the widget snippet, either dynamically or statically.
+Context variables can be used in several ways within Workflow Builder, including:

 - Adding variables to most text fields